soc221b/yup-schema-faker/README.md

 Key features:

-- Easy to use: minimal setup and API.
-- Extensible: Add fakers for your own schemas, methods or override existing ones.
+- Extensible: you can fake for your own schemas, methods or override existing ones.

 ## Version Compatibiility